 Our dress code is as follows:

-• Students are allowed to wear jewellery, which is minimal and discreet.
-Face piercings, including nose studs are not permitted.
+· Students are allowed to wear jewellery, which is minimal and discreet.
+Face piercings, including nose/lip studs etc are not permitted.

-• The wearing of outdoor coats in lessons in not allowed.
+· The wearing of outdoor coats in lessons is not allowed.

-Please note that the dress code applies during examination periods.
+Please note that the dress code also applies during examination periods.